-The query message includes a Client-Profile which specifies the capabilities of the client device, e.g. screen size or CPU (e.g., Composite Capabilities Preference Profiles).
-At the Distribution Server a Distribution-Profile is added and the query is passed on to the Query Support (for Distribution Channels) within the AXMEDIS framework.
-The query is verified and a query to the AXMEDIS database for the requested content is created that takes the Client- and Distribution-Profiles into account.
-Further parameters are added and adjusted according to the Client- and the Distribution-Profiles.
+The query message includes a user profile and adevice profile which specifies the capabilities of the client device, e.g. screen size or CPU (e.g., Composite Capabilities Preference Profiles) and the preferences of the user.
+At the Distribution Server a network profile is added and the query is passed on to the Query Support (for Distribution Channels) within the AXMEDIS framework.
+The query is verified and a query to the AXMEDIS database for the requested content is created..

 After the server has evaluated the user request and returned the results, the demo client presents a list of matching content to the user.
 The user then chooses the content she/he wants to see or goes back to enter another query.
 If the user requests content, this request is delegated to the Programme and Publication Tools module, which prepares the content, based on the determined AXOID.
+If requied the content is adapted on demand (DIA) based on the different profiles.